 The Law Offices of Jasmine Davaloo

-Attorney Jasmine Davaloo provides legal consulting services or full representation to clients that are attempting to resolve their family law issues in mediation.
+Attorney Jasmine Davaloo provides consulting legal services or full representation to clients that are attempting to resolve their family law issues in mediation.

 If you and the other party decide to mediate your family law case, it is advisable to have an experienced advocate on your side to coach, consult or represent you during the mediation process.

 Mediation is a process in which a neutral third-party facilitates communication and negotiation, and promotes voluntary decision-making by the parties to the dispute.
 Because it is a voluntary process, both parties must agree to participate in good faith.
 Mediation allows for the parties to define and clarify issues, understand different perspectives, identify interests, explore and assess possible solutions, and reach mutually satisfactory agreements.

 It is important to know that the mediator is not your advocate.
 The mediator is impartial.
 While the mediator can assist the parties to reach an agreement, you may be unclear about what you are legally entitled to, what you can ask for, and whether a proposal is a good deal for you.

 Contact Attorney Davaloo for guidance and advice during your mediation process.

 Litigation can be too costly, adversarial, overwhelming, and impersonal.
 It can also take too long, and is open to the public.
 On the other hand, mediation allows for the parties to be heard, to be in greater control of the outcome, and to achieve results that are acceptable to both parties.
 It typically costs less than litigation and is quicker.
 It also allows for the parties to keep mediation communications confidential and, especially if children are involved, help in maintaining or restoring an amicable relationship.

 Contact the Law Offices of Jasmine Davaloo to discuss whether mediation is right for you.